Heuristic Search for Linear Positive Systems: Heuristic search for positive systems

 for some index $i$ yields the same result for all $g$ in the interval $\underline{g}_S \le g \le \overline{g}_S$.
 In this case, one action is optimal for all possible values of $p$ within the current bounds.
 This action can thus be fixed in all future iterations, reducing the computational complexity.
 This idea of "locking in" actions that can be certified as optimal within the given bounds is leveraged in several heuristic search frameworks for SSP, see e.g. the Hierarchical Dirichlet Process (HDP) algorithm in \citep{bonet03faster}.

 Step \ref{step:x} is significantly reduced in size for systems with sparse dynamics.
-The states $\overline{x}$ and $\underline{x}$ are only calculated for states that are directly impacted by those in the search area $S$.
+The state $\overline{x}$ is only calculated for states that are directly impacted by those in the search area $S$.
 The priority of states outside $S$ in step \ref{step:S} is not uniquely optimal, see \citep{mcmahan05brtdp} for a discussion of different methods.
-The current setting differs in that dynamics in continuous state are simulated to determine which states have the most potential to improve the total cost, both as a consequence of a large uncertainty $\overline{h^i}-\underline{h}^i$ and as a result of a high degree of utilization $\overline{x}^i + \underline{x}^i$ in either the worst or best case.
-Changing or weighting this decision offers the chance to tailor the algorithm for, e.g., more optimistic or pessimistic intermediate solutions.
+The current setting differs in that dynamics in continuous state are simulated to determine which states have the most potential to improve the total cost, both as a consequence of a large uncertainty $\overline{h_i}-\underline{h}_i$ and as a result of a high degree of utilization $\overline{x}_i$ in the worst case.
+Changing or weighting this decision offers the chance to tailor the algorithm for, e.g., more optimistic or pessimistic intermediate solutions. {\begin{remark} In the case $E=I$, the heuristics contain all information required to find the optimal policy for a subset $S$ of nodes.
+In other words, we can find the optimal parameter of~\eqref{eq:p} by solving the smaller subproblem~\eqref{eq:g} with local policy $K\in\overline{\mathcal{K}}_S$ when the optimal solution is known for states outside $S$.
+This is no longer the case when $E\neq I$, as the sum in the expression~\eqref{eq:p} then indicates that the optimal policy in states outside $S$ influence the optimal value.
+As a consequence, we expect deteriorated performance of the heuristic search for $E$ with large off-diagonal elements.
+This serves to illustrate the difference between the class of SSP and the full class~\eqref{eq:optprob}, and explains the remarkable success of heuristic methods for SSP in particular. \end{remark}}